RebornBeat/SuiRamp0X/README.md

 Users acknowledge the risks associated with P2P trading.

-SuiRampX is not responsible for disputes arising from transactions.
+SuiRamp0X is not responsible for disputes arising from transactions.

 6. Dispute Resolution